 This workshop travels all over.
 I live in Nelson, BC, but I will happily teach this course anywhere in Canada.

-Space is limited to 20 people, reserve your place soon!
+Space is limited to 16 people for the weekend, reserve your place soon!

 Location: Still Moon Arts Society – Renfrew Ravine, Vancouver

 Early Bird Price: $350, by Nov.
 9, 2018

 (*make sure to click the Return to Living Medicine Project.com button after you pay, so that it takes you to the free video & next steps)